annyadahmani/DH150-ANNYADAHMANI/assignment04/README.md

 The recording of my interview can be accessed <a href="https://drive.google.com/file/d/18zgEP4FeNuBs-co4fCaJc8F-pibT9dBL/view?usp=sharing">here</a>.

-The transcription of my interview can be accessed here.
+The transcription of my interview can be accessed <a href="https://otter.ai/s/ZHYEPMuBTWGxlxKtxceJAg">here</a>.

-The notes and observations I took can be accessed here.

 The screen recording of participants tasks can be accessed here.